 File With a Smile

-You may be very upset about the damage to your luggage.
-Do your best to stay calm and speak politely; you will get much better service from your airline's representative and you will be more persuasive when asking for repairs or compensation.
+Do your best to stay calm and speak politely when you file your claim.
+You will get much better service from your airline's representative and you will be more persuasive when asking for repairs or compensation.